bryonyleachdev/ColorPicker/README.md

 Click the "ColorPicker" button to open the eyedropper magnifying cursor.

-Sample colors from within or around the browser window (Restore Down the window to sample pages behind).
+Sample colors from within or around the browser window (Reduce the ColorPicker window size to sample pages behind).

 Click to display the color's hex code.